jantcu/nvim-terminal/README.md

 ## Installation

-Use a plugin manager like Vim-Plug to install the plugin:
+Use a plugin manager like [vim-plug](https://github.com/junegunn/vim-plug) to install the plugin.
+Add the following to `~/.config/nvim/init.vim`:

 ```vim
 Plug 'Jantcu/nvim-terminal'